 Supporting Implementation of Smoking Cessation Programs in Public Housing Primary Care Settings

-Resource Topic: Clinical Issues, Promising Practice, Quality Improvement, Social Determinants of Health (SDOH), Special and Vulnerable Populations, Workforce
+Resource Topic: Clinical Issues, Promising/Best Practices, Quality Improvement, Social Determinants of Health (SDOH), Special and Vulnerable Populations, Workforce

 Resource Subtopic: Behavioral Health, Substance Use Disorders, Patient-Centered Health Outcomes, Patient Engagement, Programs and Services.